Letting us know about a death

 • If the loan is covered by Payment Protection Insurance, we’ll tell you how to make a claim.

-• If not, you need to speak to our Specialist Bereavement Team to find out if there are any funds in the estate to pay back the loan.
+• If not, you need to speak to our specialist bereavement team to find out if there are any funds in the estate to pay back the loan.

 Credit card